 By this point frantic with worry, Descartes seeks to repair some of the damage caused by his relentless doubting by groping around for something — anything — we can be absolutely certain of.

-A clearer translation of Descartes’ definitive statement might be, “I am thinking, therefore I exist.”
+As noted at the beginning, a clearer translation of Descartes’ definitive statement might be, “I am thinking, therefore I exist.”
 Regardless, in his exultant declaration — cogito ergo sum! — Descartes assures himself of his own existence.

-From this point on in his Meditations on First Philosophy, Descartes attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.
+From this point on in his Meditations on First Philosophy, Descartes investigates what the nature of this “I” might be (concluding it is a “thing which thinks”).
+He also attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.

-Indeed, through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently creates two separate realms: the mental and the physical.
+Through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently created two separate realms: the mental and the physical.

 Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.

-Of course, the solipsist position has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about — including by John Locke and George Berkeley — which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.
+Of course, the solipsist position has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about — including by the 17th-century philosophers John Locke (see our explainer on Locke’s tabula rasa here) and George Berkeley (see our explainer on Berkeley’s subjective idealism here) — which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.